kornelski/pngquant/README.md

 [This](https://github.com/pornel/pngquant) is the official `pngquant` and `libimagequant`.

-[pngquant](http://pngquant.org) converts 24/32-bit RGBA PNGs to 8-bit palette with *alpha channel preserved*.
+[pngquant](https://pngquant.org) converts 24/32-bit RGBA PNGs to 8-bit palette with *alpha channel preserved*.
-Such images are compatible with all modern browsers, and a special compatibility setting exists which helps transparency degrade well in Internet Explorer 6.
+Such images are fully standards-compliant and are supported by all web browsers.

-Quantized files are often 40-70% smaller than their 24/32-bit version.
+Quantized files are often 60-80% smaller than their 24/32-bit versions.

 This utility works on Linux, Mac OS X and Windows.